the-turing-way/all-all-contributors/README.md

 # All All Contributors / All Contributors at the level of a GitHub Org

+*All Contributors at the level of a GitHub Org*

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)

+This project is being developed as a part of the [2025 SSI Collaboration Workshop Hack Day](https://www.software.ac.uk/workshop/collaborations-workshop-2025-cw25).

 ### Introduction